 The St Richard’s Art Department aims to open all pupils’ eyes to the world and prepare those continuing on with art with the creativity and skills to make a success of higher education.
 Individuals going into Higher Education and gaining degrees in Art and Design are well-equipped for the world of work.
 Creative thinkers are highly employable and are much sought after in the world of design, television, media, film, galleries, museums and education.
 The creative industries are now one of the highest graduate employers in the UK.

 Meet the department

 All Key Stage Three pupils receive art lessons that base practical activities on a growing understanding of critical studies.
-Basic studies in technique and understanding develop in Year 7 into more open ended work that prepares pupils for GCSE by the end of Year 9.
-Pupils are encouraged to work in GCSE styled sketchbooks during Year 8 and Fine Art pupils may opt to attend extra lessons in term 6 of Year 9 to ensure a smoother transition to GCSE.
+Basic studies in technique and understanding develop in Year 7 into more open ended work that prepares pupils for GCSE in Year 10.
+Pupils may opt to study Art, Craft and Design or Fine Art in Year 9 where GCSE level work is embedded.
+Pupils are encouraged to work in GCSE styled sketchbooks during Year 9 and pupils may opt to attend extra lessons in term 6 of Year 9 to ensure a smoother transition to GCSE.

-Pupils opt in the latter part of Year 9 for either the AQA Fine Art course or the AQA Art and Design course.
+Pupils opt in the latter part of Year 9 for either the Edexcel Fine Art course or the Edexcel Art, Craft and Design course.
 Both courses require pupils to develop a portfolio of coursework and complete an externally-set task.